MumbuaJanice/yolo/README.md

 # Project YOLO

-This project aims to containerize and deploy an application using Docker, along with provisioning infrastructure using Terraform and configuring servers with Ansible.
+This project aims to containerize and deply an application using Docker, along with provisioning infrastructure using Terraform and configuring servers with Ansible.

 ## Requirements
 Make sure that you have the following installed: